Where Are We Now

 Constellation is a best-of-breed vertical market software (“VMS”) company acquirer in a world that has tens of thousands of such companies serving every industry imaginable.
 Constellation’s management team is talented and empowers business managers to think long-term and always create value for customers.

-Although Constellation is a VMS specialist, it is now expanding its horizons by learning about how to enter new industries and conduct bigger acquisitions through its proven acquisition strategy.
+Although Constellation is a VMS specialist, it is actively expanding its horizons by learning about how to enter new industries and conduct bigger acquisitions through its proven and disciplined strategy.

 Constellation Software, headed up by all-star capital allocator Mark Leonard, has built a decentralized machine that can efficiently deploy capital into small vertical market software (VMS) companies around the globe in an impressive quantity.